Hey ForbesWoman – WTF Exactly is a “Man’s Job”?

 “If women are aware that men may be nailing job interviews at a higher rate particularly in their career field, they should think about changing their strategy.
 For instance, doing the prep work before an interview is just as important as the interview itself.
 Conducting appropriate research and tweaking your online and offline brand can present you in a better light than a candidate who didn’t do the back work.”
 [Carniol] suggests creating a story that illustrates how your motivations, strengths, values, skills, and accomplishments tie into the position.

 So, let me get this straight.
-Only women should perform this prep work?
-Men don’t need to right?
-Cause they’re MEN!
+Should only women perform this prep work?
+Men don't need to right?
+Cause they're MEN!

 Huhman closes with:

 “Although being a woman in today’s job market can be tough, using the above suggestions can help you nail the interview and land the job.”

 Being a PERSON in today's job market is tough.
 Are there people out there hiring who have a bias towards women?
 Absolutely.
 Those are the same idiots that likely also discriminate their candidates based on race, religion, and sexual orientation.